Endless33/jumping-vpn-preview/README.md

 Transport instability is not an anomaly.

-It is the default state of modern networks.
+It is the default condition of modern networks.

 Jumping VPN treats volatility as modeled behavior — not as fatal error.